busathlab/mdlab/docs/namd_lab1.md

 For this portion of the lab, you will also need to open and adjust "namdrestraints/namd.restraintsetup_production.col" to create a center-of-mass restraint between the protein backbone and the coordinate origin with a force constant of 1.0 and width of 0.

 Finally, adjust the final command in "bash.production_namd.sh".
 Use the submission script for the equilibration phase for reference.
+Keep the SBATCH paramters the same as the CHARMM production script.
 When you are satisfied, execute `sbatch bash.production_namd.sh`.

-Examine the log files from :
+Check on the status of the jobs with `watch squeue -u [username]`.
+Once they have completed, answer the following questions:

 > **Question 3**: How much faster did the simulation run with NAMD?
 Refer to the logs from both the NAMD production run and CHARMM production run.